Daniel-Mietchen/IMED2016-hackathon/README.md

 * [Do vacant properties explain Miami's Zika outbreak?](http://scholar.harvard.edu/jonjay/blog/do-vacant-properties-explain-miamis-zika-outbreak)
 * [How mobile data visualization helped reduce malaria cases by 93% — Zika could be next](http://venturebeat.com/2016/08/31/mobile-data-visualization-reduce-malaria-93-zika/)

+# Contact
+* The hackathon organizers can be reached via email to john.ramatowski AT isid DOT org .
+* You can also tweet me via [@EvoMRI](https://twitter.com/EvoMRI).

 # To do
 This repo is work in progress.
 Some of the things that are likely to be added soon are listed in this section.
 * spell out data sources listed [here](https://www.wikidata.org/wiki/Wikidata:WikiProject_Medicine/Zika#Zika-related_data_sets)